 But here’s the reality:

-Only the most extreme poles of the earth have a full six months of darkness and six months of light.
-Despite its size, no part of Alaska is north enough to experience this phenomenon.
+The idea that Alaska gets 6 months straight of darkness is a myth.
+Only the most extreme poles of the earth have a full six months of darkness and six months of light and no part of Alaska is north enough to experience this phenomenon.
 Utqiagvik, the northernmost city in Alaska, experiences a “polar night” which is a full two months of darkness without sunlight.

 The Size of Alaska

 First, I’d like to point out that Alaska is a very large state.
 The largest in the union and about 12% larger than Texas, as most Alaskans are happy to remind everyone.

 The distance from Utqiagvik (formerly known as Barrow) up north to Ketchikan in the Southeast is a little over 1,300 miles.
 This is longer than the distance from New York City to Miami.

 The large size means that the weather, temperature, and general climate can be very different in different parts of the state.